 The practice of yoga is dynamic.
 Yoga offers strength and lessons that can be adapted to many areas in our lives.
 Yoga has become integrated into our culture as more than a physical practice.
-Yoga offers mental health benefits in connecting the mind and body.
+It also offers mental health benefits in connecting the mind and body.

-Here are some of the most powerful lessons I’ve taken from the yoga studio back to my desk (and you can too!):
+Here are some of the most powerful lessons I’ve taken from yoga (and you can too!):

 Yoga begins and ends with intentions.
 What is your intention, today?

 That is a question I often ask myself, as I am often asked to set an intention every time I enter a yoga class.
-As I write this, my intention is to share my loving, sometimes gentle, and sometimes a bit intense (I’ve been known to take 2 classes a day!) practice of yoga with you, the why behind the practice, and how these practices can be integrated with your career (decision-making and transitioning, the job search and everything in between).
+As I write this, my intention is to share my loving, sometimes gentle, and sometimes a bit intense (I’ve been known to take 2 classes a day!) practice of yoga with you.
+It’s the why behind the practice, and how these practices can be integrated with your career.
+Such as decision-making and transitioning, the job search and everything in between.

 My practice offers balance among the physical, emotional and mental areas of my life.
 The depth of where yoga can transform thinking and physical limits in a certain amount of time is what continues to bring me back to the practice, to the present moment and to a space of gratitude.